 - Serve immediately for best results, although these do reheat well for a couple of days.

-Don't be scared away by the "prep" time - 8 of those hours are just the overnight rise - but be sure to get the dough together the night before you're planning to serve these srcumptious cinnamon rolls.
+- Don't be scared away by the "prep" time - 8 of those hours are just the overnight rise - but be sure to get the dough together the night before you're planning to serve these srcumptious cinnamon rolls.

 Now sit down to a hot cup of coffee and a Pumpkin Praline Cinnamon Roll with Bourbon Cream Cheese and click on the links below to find the recipes from all of my other blogger friends!